nataly-novak/babel-bot/README.md

 /rand number_of_participants number_of winners - choses random winners

+/schedule Continent/City shows the list of events planned next week converted into your timezone.
+Default is UTC

+/inquire "The message to keepers in quotes" - works in DMs only, sends your message to administration channel, so all the keepers can see it.
+They will be able to see who sent it and contact you back.
+Can be used for feedback or problem report

 the bot also welcomes you when you join a new channel

 Keepers can adjust channel roles with /addfunction and prefix with /setpref

+Event Managers have access to /event command.
+Without arguments it shows all planned events.
+The event is added like /event date time channel "description however long it is".
+You will also recieve the ticket number, which can be used if you want to delete event

+/delevent number removes your event